aspose-cells/Aspose.Cells-API-References/english/net/aspose.cells/pdfsaveoptions/imagetype/_index.md

 ### Remarks

 NOTE: This member is now obsolete.
-Instead, please use DefaultStyleSettings.
+Instead, Chart and Shape are always rendered as vector elements(e.g. point, line) for rendering quality.
 This property will be removed 12 months later since June 2022.
 Aspose apologizes for any inconvenience you may have experienced.

 ### See Also